 Most schools closed off their third and final application rounds earlier this month with drops in application volume ranging between 5% and double digits.
 The decline, moreover, is on top of last year’s plunge in applications which hit the top-ranked schools for the first time.
-TK and TK.
-Several admission directors
+Several admission directors are quietly expressing deep concern over the dropoff in apps.

 What does it all mean for this year’s crop of MBA applicants?
 To put it simply, It’s a buyers’ market.